oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/subgraph-isomorphism.rst

 Computing
 ---------

-Given two graphs :math:`G` and :math:`H`, the problem is to define whether graph :math:`G` contains a subgraph which is isomorphic to graph :math:`H` and find exact mapping of subgraph :math:`H` in graph :math:`G`.
+Given two graphs :math:`G` and :math:`H`, the problem is to determine whether graph :math:`G` contains a subgraph isomorphic to graph :math:`H` and find the exact mapping of subgraph :math:`H` in graph :math:`G`.

+:math:`G` is called **target** graph, :math:`H` is called **pattern** graph.

-Mapping is bijection or one-to-one correspondence between vertices of :math:`H` and subgraph of graph :math:`G` with correspond vertex adjacensy relationship preserving for non-induced subgraph and adjacensy and non-adjacensy preserving relationship for induced case. :math:`G` is called **target** graph, :math:`H` is called **pattern** graph.
+Mapping is a bijection or one-to-one correspondence between vertices of :math:`H` and subgraph of graph :math:`G`.
+Every existing edge corresponds two vertices adjacency relationship, non-existing edge corresponds two vertices non-adjacency relationship.
+Induced kind of subgraph isomorphims preserves adjacency and non-adjacency relationship between vertices, when non-induced kind preserveds only adjecency relationship.

+.. rubric:: Example

 .. figure:: images/subgraph-isomorphism-target-pattern.png
     :width: 600